-Adventitious root culture is one of the valuable biological tools for feasible production of bioactive compounds without depending on field grown parent plants and abiotic and biotic factor effects [20, 21].
 In the present study, a promising adventitious root induction system was successfully developed for mango ginger, which is an important aromatic rhizomatous plant.
-Among the different qualities of callus, friable callus responds more favorably for adventitious root formation when compared with semifriable and nonfriable callus.
-Prakash et al. [22] also reported that the friable callus seems to be one of the most suitable starting materials for induction of organogenesis in C. amada.
-It may be probably due to the presence of more physiological active cells which are more powerful than the cells in semifriable callus and nonfriable callus [21].
-The results of exogenous auxin treatment indicate that 0.3 mg L−1 IBA was the optimum for adventitious root formation more than IAA.
-A similar phenomenon was also found in W. somnifera [21], Morinda citrifolia [23], and Periploca sepium [24].
-The year round availability of adventitious root culture can solve the problem of seasonal availability of mango ginger.
+Friable callus responded more favourably in terms of adventitious root formation than semi-friable and nonfriable callus.
+Prakash et al. (2004) also reported that friable callus seems to be one of the most suitable starting materials for the induction of organogenesis in C. amada.
+This is probably due to the presence of more physiologically active cells, which are more powerful than the cells in semi-friable and nonfriable callus (Sivanandhan et al., 2012).
+Our exogenous auxin treatment results indicated that 0.3 mg l−1 IBA was optimal for adventitious root formation, outperforming IAA.
+Similar phenomena have also been reported in Withania somnifera (Sivanandhan et al., 2012), Morinda citrifolia (Baque et al., 2010), and Periploca sepium (Zhang et al., 2012).
+Adventitious root culture is not season-dependent and could solve the problem of seasonal availability of mango ginger.

-In plant cell/organ culture, sucrose is an important balanced carbon source and plays a vital role in the synthesis of cell constituents as substrate to provide energy for cell growth [25].
-It promotes cell growth by hydrolysis of invertase and sucrose synthase acts as building blocks and regulates osmotic potential [26, 27].
+In plant cell/organ culture, sucrose is an important balanced carbon source, acting as a substrate to provide energy for cell growth, and thus plays a vital role in the synthesis of cell constituents (Baque et al., 2012).
+It promotes cell growth via the hydrolysis of invertase, sucrose synthase generates building blocks, and sugars regulate osmotic potential (Stepan-Sarkissian and Fowler, 1986; Calamar and de Klerk, 2002).
 In the present study, 3% sucrose was suitable for adventitious root growth in terms of biomass production.
-Lower concentration cannot provide enough energy and high sucrose concentration exhibited negative effect in root primordial induction.
+Lower concentrations did not provide enough energy, and high concentrations negatively affected root primordium induction.

-The concentration of salts in the MS medium significantly contributes to biomass production and phytochemical accumulation in cultured cells and tissues [28].
-Wu et al. [29] proposed that the interactions among the nutritional salts enhance the availability of ions to the roots and thereby promoting the root growth and phytochemical production.
-The present study confirmed that the optimization of MS salt concentration is very essential for adventitious root production and half strength MS medium is the best for optimal root primordial induction and growth in C. amada.
-The same phenomenon was also documented in root culture of Zingiberaceae member Alpinia galanga [30].
-Further it was observed that when increasing the MS salt strength in the medium, root biomass production was reduced.
-It indicated that high MS salt concentration promoted a stress condition and reduced the growth of adventitious roots.
+The concentration of salts in the MS medium is an important contributor to biomass production and phytochemical accumulation in cultured cells and tissues (Rajesh et al., 2014).
+Wu et al. (2006) proposed that interactions among nutritional salts enhance the availability of ions to the roots and thereby promote root growth and phytochemical production.
+In the present study, it was confirmed that the optimization of MS salt concentration is essential for adventitious root production and that half-strength MS medium results in optimal root primordium induction and growth in C. amada.
+The same phenomenon was documented when culturing roots of Alpinia galanga, also belonging to the Zingiberaceae family (Rao et al., 2012).
+Furthermore, we observed that increasing the MS salt strength in the medium resulted in reduced root biomass production.
+This suggests that high MS salt concentration produced stress, thereby reducing the growth of adventitious roots.

-Determination of optimal inoculum density is a prerequisite for enhanced production of secondary metabolite from in vitro root biomass [19, 31, 32].
-In W. somnifera, optimal level of initial inoculum density is 15 g FW.
-The increase or decrease level of inoculum density inhibits root biomass production [21].
-In the present study, maximum root biomass production in C. amada was obtained when inoculum density was at 10 g FW.
+Determination of the optimal inoculum density is a prerequisite for enhanced production of secondary metabolites from in vitro-grown root biomass (Dörnenburg and Knorr, 1995; Jeong et al., 2009; Praveen and Murthy, 2010).
+In W. somnifera, the optimal initial inoculum density is 15 g FW.
+Higher or lower inoculum densities inhibit root biomass production (Sivanandhan et al., 2012).
+In the present study, maximum root biomass production in C. amada was obtained when the inoculum density was 10 g FW.